-Section 4.3 Part D Late Enrollment Penalty
+SECTION 4.3 Part D Late Enrollment Penalty

-Because you are dual-eligible, the LEP doesn't apply as long as you maintain your dual-eligible status, but if you lose status you may incur LEP.
-Some members are required to pay a Part D late enrollment penalty.
+Because you are dually-eligible, the LEP doesn't apply to you as long as you maintain your dually-eligible status, but if you lose your dually-eligible status, you may incur an LEP.
 The Part D late enrollment penalty is an additional premium that must be paid for Part D coverage if at any time after your initial enrollment period is over, there is a period of 63 days or more in a row when you did not have Part D or other creditable prescription drug coverage.
-"Creditable prescription drug coverage" is coverage that meets Medicare's minimum standards since it is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
-The cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug coverage.
-You will have to pay this penalty for as long as you have Part D coverage.
+Creditable prescription drug coverage is coverage that meets Medicare's minimum standards since it is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.
+The cost of the late enrollment penalty depends on how long you went without Part D or other creditable prescription drug to pay this penalty for as long as you have Part D coverage.